OpenArena

 OpenArena is a free and open-source video game.
-It is a first-person shooter, and a video game clone of Quake III Arena.
+It is a first-person shooter, and a clone of Quake III Arena.

 Development

 The OpenArena project was established on August 19, 2005, one day after the id Tech 3 source code released under GNU GPL-2.0-or-later license.

 OpenArena was officially released for Microsoft Windows, Linux, and macOS.
 Third parties have also ported the game to FreeBSD, OpenBSD, Android and iOS.
 The game was also unofficially ported to the Raspberry Pi.

 Gameplay

 OpenArenas gameplay mirrors that of Quake III Arena with some quality of life improvements, such as awarding a character points for pushing another character to their death.
 The game can be played online (against other human players) or offline (against computer-controlled characters known as bots).
 "Singleplayer" mode allows players to play a predefined series of deathmatches, unlocking a new "tier" of four maps after completing the previous one, or to create custom matches in any game type through the "skirmish" mode.